Kay-79/nft-trading-bot/README.md

 ## Contributions

-If you have suggestions or would like to discuss solutions, feel free to open an "Issue" or "Pull Request"!
+If you have suggestions or would like to discuss, feel free to open an "Issue" or "Pull Request"!